 Yes, absolutely!
 To increase your marketability and give yourself the best chance of getting hired quickly, we recommend pursuing a High-Need Subject Area.
 We help certify teachers in all areas on the TEA’s 2020-2021 High-Need Area list.
 To learn more about which subject areas are on this year’s list and the benefits of pursuing a High-Need Subject Area, read our High-Need Areas 101 Guide.
 It is also increasingly more common that school districts request or require that candidates have an ESL endorsement.
 An ESL endorsement must be paired with any other certification area and will drastically improve your marketability.
 Learn more.

-A Quick Hire Candidate is any Texas Teachers candidate who is offered admission and enrolls to the program on or after June 15, 2020.
+A Quick Hire candidate is any qualified, Texas Teachers candidate who is offered admission and enrolls in the program after a certain date each year (determined by TEA).
 As a Quick Hire Candidate, you are eligible to #GetHired by school districts immediately after passing your Content Exam!
 Learn more.

 Texas Teachers offers five different enrollment paths, each with a unique set of requirements to offer your various options to qualify to be admitted into the Texas Teachers program.
 To discover your enrollment path, take our interactive Path Finder Quiz below: